 Oversharing on social media significantly affects one’s privacy.
-Of course, it depends on what kind of data you share, but if you publish too much or something that must be kept private, such as your Social Security number, passport details, or location (some people see nothing wrong with that), the aftermath will be serious.
+Of course, it depends on what kind of data you share, but the aftermath will be serious if you publish too much or something that must be kept private, such as your Social Security number, passport details, or location (some people see nothing wrong with that).

 I bet we all have that friend who doesn’t think twice before announcing something on social media, and location is usually one of those things.
-The second they step foot somewhere in another state or country, they think it’s their duty to let their followers know about this.
+The second they set foot somewhere in another state or country, they think they must inform their followers about this.

-The thing is, oversharing, just like any other problem in life, has a reason.
-Let’s take a look at some of the most common ones.
+Oversharing, like any other problem in life, has a reason.
+Let’s look at some of the most common ones.

 Table of contents